 I know that the phone addiction is a real thing and A LOT of people can relate.
 So this challenge will be a great way to hold one another accountable in our efforts to reign it in and have a healthier balance with the time spent on our phones.

 I wanted to provide an incentive for everyone who participates, that’s why I have put together a nice prize for one of you lucky participants.
-At the end of the month I will choose a winner and announce it in the Wannabe Balanced Facebook Group.
+At the end of the summer I will choose a winner and announce it in the Wannabe Balanced Facebook Group.
 I have a Ju-Ju-Be Bag full of surprise goodies I will be giving to one of you lucky ladies.
 See details below.

 How To Enter: